Pontus Carlsson: Career

-Carlsson has represented his country since his school years and is now a member of the senior national team.
-He has spent most of his chess career traveling throughout Europe.
+Carlsson continued to represent Sweden, as a member of the senior national team.
+He spent most of his career traveling throughout Europe.
 His first international tournament of record was the under-10 European Championships in Rimavská Sobota.

-Having a propensity for rapid chess, he has won the Swedish Tusenmannaschacket Rapid tournament three times, becoming the only player in its history to do so.
+Carlsson is known for his playing in rapid chess, where he won the Swedish Tusenmannaschacket Rapid tournament three times, the only player in its history to do so.

-Carlsson also won a number of youth championships at the national and regional level.
-He played in his first national championship in 2001 at age 18 in his hometown of Linköping.

-His performance stagnated from mid-2001 to mid-2005 due to losing small amounts of rating points in successive tournaments during that period.
+His performance stagnated from mid-2001 to mid-2005 due to losing small amounts of rating points in successive tournaments.
 He attributed this delay to not playing enough tournaments and activating himself.

 In 2007, Carlsson played for the Swedish national team in the 16th European Team Chess Championship and scored 6/9 without a loss.
-His performance rating was 2686, having faced strong opposition, including Dmitry Jakovenko and Mark Hebden.
-He was also a member of the national team at the 2006 37th Chess Olympiad in Turin (+3=1−2).
+His performance rating was 2686, having played against Grandmasters Dmitry Jakovenko and Mark Hebden.

 He plays for the Sollentuna SK chess club, with which he took part in the European club cups in 2002, 2005, and 2007.
-Beyond the Swedish league he has also played in the Spanish league and other tournaments in Spain.
+Beyond the Swedish league he also played in the Spanish league and other tournaments in Spain.

-Carlsson became an International Master and Grandmaster in three years.
-He achieved the IM title in August 2005, and the grandmaster title in October 2007 after earning four GM norms.
-This made him the 16th Swede to become a GM.
+Carlsson became an International Master and Grandmaster within a period of three years.
+He achieved the International Master title in August 2005, and the grandmaster title in October 2007 after earning four GM norms.
+Making him the 16th Swede to become a GM.
 He earned his first GM norm at the 2005 European Team Championship, his second at the Open de Tarragona (Spain), the third at the Torneig Internacional Ciutat de Sóller, and the fourth in the 3rd round at the European Club Cup.

-Having received the Grandmaster title, he is to be elected into the Swedish Chess Academy.
-The Chess Academy is an organization of dignitaries and sponsors of chess, and all Swedish Grandmasters are members.
+As a Grandmaster, he was elected into the Swedish Chess Academy.

-His long-term goal is reach the 2600 rating mark.
-He says that he is undergoing a serious training program, including both Mark Dvoretsky's Dvoretsky's Endgame Manual and New in Chess magazine as part of it.